vigno88/Notes/Intact Assurance/Test_Doc.md

  - [Jenkins Url](https://stha38e56:444/view/Billing/)

-- The *schedule test* flow is used to shedule and rul all automated tests
   - Once in the flow, we can see a list of build
     - BUILD_ENDTOEND_GWBC-BDI = gobrio (old system that we want to replace by Guidewire)
     - BUILD_ENDTOEND_GWBC = Guidewire